pic-protocol/pic-prototyping/SECURITY.md

 # Security Policy

-This document describes how security vulnerabilities related to the PIC Specification and related repositories are handled.
+This document describes how security vulnerabilities related to the PIC Protocol implementation are handled.

+---

 ## Supported Versions

-Only the latest stable release of the PIC Specification is supported for security updates at any given time.
+Only the latest stable release is supported for security updates at any given time.

-Earlier drafts and obsolete versions are provided for reference only and are not maintained.
+Earlier versions are provided for reference only and are not maintained.

+---

 ## Reporting a Vulnerability